PartMan7/Three-Island/README.md

 ## Installation

 ### Firefox Extension
 You can install the extension from addons.mozilla.org at https://addons.mozilla.org/en-US/firefox/addon/three-island/.
-After installing, make sure to enable the extension by clicking the slider below the icon (which should look like [this](https://cdn.discordapp.com/attachments/762324232948023316/907888483098587177/Extension3I_aifgvhb.png)), and refresh the page!
+After installing, make sure the extension is enabled by clicking the icon on the toolbar (which should look like [this](https://media.discordapp.net/attachments/762324232948023316/1103968241832960092/image.png)), and refresh the page!

 ### Firefox Extension (preview)
 You can also test out upcoming versions (if they exist)!
 Download the `dist/firefox/three_island-latest.xpi` file to your device, open Firefox, visit the Debugging page (about:debugging) (Firefox-only), click `This Firefox`, and hit `Load Temporary Add-on`.
 Here, select the XPI file you just downloaded, and voíla!
 The extension should be running in this session.

 ### Chrome Web Store Extension
 You can install the extension from the Chrome Web Store at https://chrome.google.com/webstore/detail/three-island/glhggmffomgbggeobkijjhojkjopfpho.
-After installing, make sure to enable the extension by clicking the slider below the icon (which should look like [this](https://cdn.discordapp.com/attachments/762324232948023316/907888483098587177/Extension3I_aifgvhb.png)), and refresh the page!
+After installing, make sure the extension is enabled by clicking the icon on the toolbar (which should look like [this](https://media.discordapp.net/attachments/762324232948023316/1103968241832960092/image.png)), and refresh the page!

 ### Chrome (and other browsers) Extension (preview)
 You can test out the most recent version of Three Island!
 Download the `dist/chrome/three_island-latest.zip` file to your device and unzip it.
 Then navigate to the `chrome://extensions` page (tested on Chrome and Opera), enable Developer mode (if disabled), and select `Load unpacked`.
 Here, select the unzipped directory (the `three_island-latest` folder) - the extension should now be running!